Discrete-Time Two-Strain Epidemic Dynamics on Complex Networks: Model Description

+If either condition fails, the spectral radius of $J$ exceeds one, leading to exponential growth of small perturbations, and the disease-free state becomes linearly unstable. \end{proof}

-The threshold takes the form \(\tau = 1 / \rho(J)\), and persistence occurs if \(\lambda_K / \delta > \tau\).
-Increasing distance or decay exponent \(\alpha\) suppresses transmission by reducing \(\rho(W_K)\), while higher randomness in \(R\) amplifies spectral weight and lowers the threshold.
-The coinfection rate \(\mu\) influences later dynamics but does not affect the initial instability of the disease-free state.
-Thus, epidemic onset is controlled by the interplay of spatial structure, environmental variability, and intrinsic transmission-to-recovery ratios.
+The threshold takes the form \(\tau = 1 / \lambda_1(W_K)\), and persistence occurs if \(\sigma_K / \delta > \tau\).
+Increasing the spatial decay in the distance kernel $\mathbf{D}^{-\alpha}$ reduces the spectral radius $\lambda_1(W_K)$, thereby raising the epidemic threshold and suppressing disease spread.
+In contrast, stronger environmental randomness $\mathbf{R}$ amplifies the spectral weight, increasing $\lambda_1(W_K)$ and lowering the threshold.
+The co-infection parameter $(\mu)$ influences the subsequent nonlinear dynamics but does not affect the initial stability of the disease-free equilibrium.
+Consequently, the onset of an epidemic is governed by the interplay between transmission-to-recovery ratios, spatial structure, and environmental variability.